rebelsky/csc282-jekyll/README.md

-# generic-course-jekyll
+# csc282-jekyll
-My generic course template, using the new Jekyll approach
+My CSC 282 course, using Jekyll for development.

-See the `dev` folder for all of the interesting stuff (instructions and more).